 (b) Option 2: The worker declines further vocational services under the claim and receives an amount equal to six months of temporary total disability compensation under RCW 51.32.090

 .
 The award is payable in biweekly payments in accordance with the schedule of temporary total disability payments, until such award is paid in full.
-These payments shall not include interest on the unpaid balance.
+These payments may not include interest on the unpaid balance.
 However, upon application by the worker, and at the discretion of the department, the compensation may be converted to a lump sum payment.
-The vocational costs defined in subsection (3)(d) of this section shall remain available to the worker, upon application to the department or self-
+The vocational costs defined in subsection (3)(d) of this section must remain available to the worker, upon application to the department or self-

 insurer, for a period of five years.
-The vocational costs shall, if expended, be available for programs or courses at any accredited or licensed institution or program from a list of those approved by the department for tuition, books, fees, supplies, equipment, and tools, without department or self-
+The vocational costs must, if expended, be available for programs or courses at any accredited or licensed institution or program from a list of those approved by the department for tuition, books, fees, supplies, equipment, and tools, without department or self-

 confirming the option 2 election, setting a payment schedule, and terminating temporary total disability benefits effective the date of the order confirming that election.
-The department shall thereafter close the claim.
-A worker who elects option 2 benefits shall not be entitled to further temporary total, or to permanent total, disability benefits except upon a showing of a worsening in the condition or conditions accepted under the claim such that claim closure is not appropriate, in which case the option 2 selection will be rescinded and the amount paid to the worker will be assessed as an overpayment.
+The department must thereafter close the claim.
+A worker who elects option 2 benefits is not entitled to further temporary total, or to permanent total, disability benefits except upon a showing of a worsening in the condition or conditions accepted under the claim such that claim closure is not appropriate, in which case the option 2 selection will be rescinded and the amount paid to the worker will be assessed as an overpayment.
 A claim that was closed based on the worker's election of option 2 benefits may be reopened as provided in RCW 51.32.160

 , but cannot be reopened for the sole purpose of allowing the worker to seek vocational assistance.